A Survey of UAV Communication Networks: Roles, Power Sources, and Security

-Trajectory optimization also plays a critical role in maximizing the communication performance of an UAV-RIS system.
-Here UAV’s position determines the quality of the hop for UAV-RIS channel.
-By optimizing UAV trajectory for phase favorable locations and energy-efficient operating zones beamforming gains are enhanced, leading to improved SNR and overall system performance.
-Thus, authors in \cite{ref51} consider an overall flight path using a 3 node communication model, as illustrated in Figure \ref{fig:9} that creates a geometric model of an UAV-RIS.
-It assists wireless transmission between a source and a destination.
-In addition to a direct path, an elevated reflected path is established via the UAV-RIS system, which is positioned in three-dimensional space, defined x, y, and z coordinates.
+Trajectory optimization also plays a critical role in maximizing the communication performance of a UAV-RIS system.
+Here, a UAV’s position determines the quality of the hop for a UAV-RIS channel.
+By optimizing the UAV trajectory for phase-favorable locations and energy-efficient operating zones, the beamforming gains are enhanced, leading to improved SNR and overall system performance.
+The authors of \cite{ref51} consider an overall flight path using a 3 node communication model, as illustrated in Figure \ref{fig:9} that creates a geometric model of a UAV-RIS.
+It assists in wireless transmission between a source and a destination.
+In addition to a direct path, an elevated reflected path is established via the UAV-RIS system, which is positioned in three-dimensional space, defined by its $x$, $y$, and $z$ coordinates.
 The RIS reflects and reconfigures the incident signal from the source towards the destination, creating an alternative propagation path that can bypass blockages and improve link quality.
-The trajectory optimization is a non convex problem and is dependent on- \begin{enumerate} \item Power optimization (UAV). \item Reflection coefficient (RIS). \item Passive beamforming and trajectory optimization. \end{enumerate}
+The trajectory optimization is a non convex problem and is dependent on: \begin{enumerate} \item Power optimization (UAV); \item Reflection coefficient (RIS); \item Passive beamforming and trajectory optimization. \end{enumerate}

-For practical relevance, simulations are carried out with realistic constraints like minimum safety distance and feasible (maximum speed, allowed flying region, maximum acceleration) ways for an UAV to move from one place to another.
-The RIS is mounted on the UAV as a Uniform Planar Array (UPA), where all the elements (RIS) are equally placed in horizontal and vertical directions in a grid layout.
-The phase shift of these RIS elements is controlled by an RIS controller represented as a diagonal matrix that gets updated in each time slot.
+For practical relevance, simulations are carried out with realistic constraints like minimum safety distance and feasible (maximum speed, allowed flying region, maximum acceleration) ways for a UAV to move from one place to another.
+The RIS is mounted on the UAV as a uniform planar array (UPA), where all the elements (RIS) are equally placed in horizontal and vertical directions in a grid layout.
+The phase shifts of these RIS elements are controlled by an RIS controller represented as a diagonal matrix that gets updated in each time slot.
 The channel between source and destination is considered as direct LoS and to capture more realistic effects (multipath), Rayleigh fading is applied.

 Simulation results show that the structure yields higher throughput and better relaying performance by allowing the UAV to dynamically adjust its position to create more favorable channel conditions, rather than simply flying directly from the source to the destination or remaining in a fixed position.
-Thus,improving the link strength, SINR, usage fairness among users.
+This improves link strength, SINR, and fairness of usage among users.